 Please contact us if you are considering selling artwork by Chu Teh-Chun.
+We also sell Chu Teh-Chun paintings in the gallery.

 Example of Chu Teh-Chun Painting Style (2006)